adarqui/ekg-push/README.md

 You will notice this is almost identical to ekg-statsd.
 It's just me trying to abstract away the basic functionality found in ekg-statsd, so not to have to duplicate this code anywhere else.
 Eventually I may try to clean up this "abstraction" and create a PR in ekg-core.

+# TODO: Soon

+So, the idea of ekg-push is to create a simple framework so that I can create agents such as:
+- ekg-push-redis
+- ekg-push-file
+- ekg-push-statsd
+- ekg-push-uberlog

+etc..

+Push agents simply 'subscribe' to the push handle returned by forkPush.
+Once subscribed, agents call consume and handle the Metric.Sample data how they want.

 # Getting started

 See examples/basic.hs